anon-blue/anon.blue/README.txt

-  Shall I compare thee to a SUMMER's day?
+  Shall I compare thee to a Summer's day?
-  Thou aryfcghchncghc
+  Thou art more lovely and more temperate
 If this is the first time you've seen this stop error screen,                  f hvdfbvhfgbghfbjfgbhjgggfhghgmbnjgbnjhghjbgnfmnfgjfdgvbnmvnhfbmghfhvfnbfvjgfmbnhg nfdb jdbghfnbvhfdgfnjfhbfbgfnbgfnbgjfgjtjrytgehewbnjwnrwfvhedmgyfrtdesbggbyjhfys